-While it may sound obvious, making sure your email is timed well and includes a clear call to action is extremely important.
+While it may sound obvious, make sure your email is timed well.
+It also needs a clear call to action to get customers to return.

-Essential Retail, the brainchild of London’s annual Retail Business Technology Expo (RBTE), argues that since many shoppers abandon their baskets with the intention of making the purchase at a later date, timing your email right can work wonders.
+Essential Retail is the brainchild of London’s annual Retail Business Technology Expo (RBTE).
+They argue that since many shoppers abandon their baskets with the intention of making the purchase at a later date, timing your email right can work wonders.

 Speaking to Made.com’s Annabel Kilner about the email strategy of the company, she said ‘these timed emails [are sent] to the customer after one hour, one day and a week, [and] not only is average order value almost double that of our standard emails, but conversion rate is a very pleasing 8%.’

 As Made.com’s strategy indicates, sending more than one follow up email is not only acceptable but encouraged.

 A recent article by Mobile Marketing Watch pointed to research carried out by Experian.
 The data showed that those who received multiple abandoned shopping basket emails were 2.4 times more likely to complete a transaction than customers who received only one.